 The Last Word

-Although the beat itself is simple, and it is easy to both learn and play, it is also important for drummers to get to grips with.
+Although the beat itself is simple, and it is easy to both learn and play, it is also important for musicians and drummers to understand.
 After all, it can help to provide the foundation for other instruments to shine.

 At the same time, its simplicity also makes it ideal for musicians who wish to use electronic drum machines or similar equipment.